 Online forums, chat rooms, and support groups.
 These sources can help you find ways to cope, share your stories, and get support.
 But remember that no two people are alike when it comes to cancer.
 Be careful not to draw conclusions about your cancer and how it will progress based on what happened to someone else.
 You should also never get medical advice from online sources.

 Cancer studies.
 It can be interesting to read the latest study about a new cancer drug or treatment.
 Just do not read too much into a single study.
 New ways to diagnose, treat, and prevent cancer are only adopted after many years of research.

-National Comprehensive Cancer Network Patient and Caregiver Resources. www.nccn.org/patients/default.aspx.
-Accessed August 3, 2016.
+National Comprehensive Cancer Network website.
+Patient and Caregiver Resources. www.nccn.org/patients/default.aspx.
+Accessed February 15, 2018.

 Updated by: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.